Numad-Labs/mintpark-backend/README.md

 TypeScript/Node.js backend that powers the Launchpad and Marketplace functionality, exposes public and admin APIs, and coordinates with background workers for IPFS uploads and Bitcoin inscriptions.

+### Companion service

+The background worker that processes IPFS uploads and Bitcoin inscriptions lives in a separate repository: [Numad-Labs/queue-processor-service](https://github.com/Numad-Labs/queue-processor-service).

 ## Responsibilities

 - Launchpad: deploy collections, configure phases (whitelist, FCFS, public), generate/verify mint signatures